Arkansas: Transportation

-The Greenville Bridge crosses over the Mississippi River into Shives.
+The Hernando de Soto Bridge crosses over the Mississippi River into West Memphis.

 Transportation in Arkansas is overseen by the Arkansas Department of Transportation (ArDOT), headquartered in Little Rock.
 Several main corridors pass through Little Rock, including Interstate 30 (I-30) and I-40 (the nation's 3rd-busiest trucking corridor).
 Arkansas first designated a state highway system in 1924, and first numbered its roads in 1926.
 Arkansas had one of the first paved roads, the Dollarway Road, and one of the first members of the Interstate Highway System.
 The state maintains a large system of state highways today, in addition to eight Interstates and 20 U.S. Routes.

 In northeast Arkansas, I-55 travels north from Memphis to Missouri, with a new spur to Jonesboro (I-555).
 Northwest Arkansas is served by the segment of I-49 from Fort Smith to the beginning of the Bella Vista Bypass.
 This segment of I-49 currently follows mostly the same route as the former section of I-540 that extended north of I-40.
 The state also has the 13th largest state highway system in the nation.